PaddlePaddle/PaddleDetection/configs/ppyoloe/README.md

 - PP-YOLOE is trained on COCO train2017 dataset and evaluated on val2017 & test-dev2017 dataset，Box AP<sup>test</sup> is evaluation results of `mAP(IoU=0.5:0.95)`.
 - PP-YOLOE used 8 GPUs for mixed precision training, if GPU number and mini-batch size is changed, learning rate and iteration times should be adjusted according [FAQ](https://github.com/PaddlePaddle/PaddleDetection/blob/develop/docs/tutorials/FAQ).
 - PP-YOLOE inference speed is tesed on single Tesla V100 with batch size as 1, CUDA 10.2, CUDNN 7.6.5, TensorRT 6.0.1.8 in TensorRT mode.
-- PP-YOLOE inference speed testing uses inference model exported by `tools/export_model.py` and benchmarked by running `depoly/python/infer.py` with `--run_benchmark`.
+- PP-YOLOE inference speed testing uses inference model exported by `tools/export_model.py` with `-o exclude_nms=True` and benchmarked by running `depoly/python/infer.py` with `--run_benchmark`.
 All testing results do not contains the time cost of data reading and post-processing(NMS), which is same as [YOLOv4(AlexyAB)](https://github.com/AlexeyAB/darknet) in testing method.
 - If you set `--run_benchmark=True`，you should install these dependencies at first, `pip install pynvml psutil GPUtil`.

 ## Getting Start